tdieff/imdb-sql-queries/README.md

 # imdb-sql-queries

-13 SQLite queries of IMDb
+13 SQLite queries of IMDb.

+The included movies.db was used at the time of writing the queries.